hhbo62/Restaurant-Order-Program/README.md

 [![Run on Repl.it](https://repl.it/badge/github/hhbo62/Restaurant-Order-Program)](https://Restaurant-Order-Program.hhbo64.repl.run)
 # Restaurant-Order-Program
-A program modeling a restaurant
+A program modeling a restaurant.
 This is basicly a random program that I made that simulates a resturaunt program.
 I'm also using it to help me get familiar with github